Model Racing (MR)

 The general manager was Lanfranco Chinea.
-The technical team composed by Giorgio Liverotti, Fausto Sarti and Adolfo Melillli.
+The technical team was composed by Giorgio Liverotti, Fausto Sarti and Adolfo Melillli.
+Gabriele Riccardo was the hardware engineer.
 Gilberto Corretti - designer, founder of the Archizoom studio and teacher - took care of the cabinets' design.

 - Before videogames, MR produced electro-mechanical games and light-projection games (such as Duck Shooting).